Overview

 | lowercase_hdrs | false | Lowercase all HTTP header names before forwarding to the child. |

-| trust_proxy | false | Trust X-Forwarded-For / X-Real-IP headers for client IP resolution. |
+| trust_proxy | true | Trust X-Forwarded-For / X-Real-IP headers for client IP resolution.
+On by default; set trust_proxy false; when APM is directly internet-facing so spoofed headers can't bypass Vanguard. |

-| keep_alive | HTTP keep-alive timeout in milliseconds. | |
+| keep_alive | 120000 | HTTP keep-alive idle timeout in milliseconds. |

 | max_conns | 0 | Maximum concurrent connections per server.
 0 = unlimited. |